quchen/factorio/space-age/achievements-brainstorming.mmap.md

     - **Not a scratch:** Travel to another planet without taking damage from any {small, medium, large, huge} asteroid
 -  Vulcanus
-    - Mine more than a green belt worth of tungsten ore at the same time (60/s)
+    - Mine more than a green belts worth of tungsten ore at the same time (60/s)
     - **Heavy litter:** Throw 10ⁿ items into lava
 - Gleba
-    - Don’t let any fruit spoil for 2ⁿ hours
+    - **Hand to factory:** Don’t let any fruit spoil for 2ⁿ hours